0day-ci/linux/Documentation/filesystems/proc.rst

 SwapFree
               Memory which has been evicted from RAM, and is temporarily on the disk
+SwapAvailable
+              The memory savings when use swap devices. it takes zram compression ratio into considerations, when zram is used
 Dirty
               Memory which is waiting to get written back to the disk Writeback